improv-wifi/website/src/code.md

 <improv-wifi-launch-button></improv-wifi-launch-button>
 ```

+The result will look like this:

+> <improv-wifi-launch-button></improv-wifi-launch-button>

-See [the GitHub repository](https://github.com/improv-wifi/sdk-js) for the documentation, source code, examples how to customize the experience and use with JavaScript package managers.
+See [the GitHub repository](https://github.com/improv-wifi/sdk-js) for the documentation, source code, customization examples and how to use it with JavaScript package managers.

 ### Code samples for Android & iOS